privly/privly-keyserver/README.md

 #### Storage
-The user then uploads their pgp public key (which has been signed by the user's private key that was generated from the persona log inon the user's computer) to the dirp using their email from the Persona log in as the identifier.
+The user then uploads their pgp public key (which has been signed by the user's private key that was generated from the persona log in on the user's computer) to the dirp using their email from the Persona log in as the identifier.

 #### Searching
 The user then searches the dirp (by email or pgp public key) for other Privly